saptarshibasu/azure-study/README.md

   * Workloads deployed in different environments, such as development, testing, and production, that require shared services such as DNS, IDS, NTP, or AD DS.
 Shared services are placed in the hub virtual network, while each environment is deployed to a spoke to maintain isolation
   * Workloads that do not require connectivity to each other, but require access to shared services
   * Enterprises that require central control over security aspects, such as a firewall in the hub as a DMZ, and segregated management for the workloads in each spoke
-* Throughput and max number of connections are determined by the generation and SKU of the VPN Gateway
-* The best performance is obtained when we used GCMAES256 algorithm for both IPsec Encryption and Integrity

 ### Routing

-* BGP enables the Azure VPN Gateways and your on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved.
-BGP can also enable transit routing among multiple networks by propagating routes a BGP gateway learns from one BGP peer to all other BGP peers
+* BGP can be used to enable the Azure VPN Gateways and on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved
-* BGP is an optional feature you can use with Azure Route-Based VPN gateways.
-You should also make sure your on-premises VPN devices support BGP before you enable the feature.
-You can continue to use Azure VPN gateways and your on-premises VPN devices without BGP.
-It is the equivalent of using static routes (without BGP) vs. using dynamic routing with BGP between your networks and Azure
-* BGP supports multiple tunnels between a VNet and an on-premises site with automatic failover
-* This can enable transit routing with Azure VPN gateways between your on-premises sites or across multiple Azure Virtual Networks
-* BGP is supported on Route-Based VPN gateways only
-* You can use BGP for both cross-premises connections and VNet-to-VNet connections
 * Every subnet has a route table that contains the following minimum routes:
-  * **LocalVNet** - Route for local addresses (no next-hop value)
-  * **On-Premises** - Route for defined on-premises address space (VNet Gateway is the next hop address)
+  * **LocalVNet** - Route for local addresses (Virtual Network is the next hop address)
   * **Internet** - Route for all traffic destined to the internet (Internet Gateway is the next hop address)
+  * **Reserved IP addresses** - Route for all traffic destined to the reserved IP addresses (Next hop address is None.
+Thus all packets will be dropped)
-* Default routing in a subnet (can be overriden by User Defined Routes (UDR))
+* Default routing in a subnet (can be overridden by User Defined Routes (UDR))
-  * If address is within the VNet address prefix - route to local VNet
-  * If the address is within the on-premises address prefixes on BGP published routes (BGP or Local Site Network (LSN) for S2S) - route to Gateway
-  * If the address is not part of the VNet or the BGP or LSN routes - route to internet via NAT
-  * If destination is an Azure data center address and ER public peering is enabled - it is routed to the Gateway
+  * If destination is in the on-premises address space - it is routed to the Virtual Network Gateway
 * All resources in the Virtual Network have outbound internet connectivity by default.
 Here a private IP is SNAT to a public IP selected by Azure.
 However, at high scale, this default behaviour may occasionally fail due to unavailability of free port in public IP address selected by Azure giving frequent TCP timeout error.
 Therefore, in such circumstances, a **NAT Gateway** should be used for the subnet
 * For Inbound connectivity a public IP is necessary
 * Options for providing inbound internet connection